mwan-work/PrimoVE-External-Data-Normalization/README.md

 Welcome to my repository of XML normalization rules for Primo VE.

-Newcomers should visit the wiki
+Everything is still work in progress.
+Please come back later